hmev/pandas-subplots/readme.md

 ## How do parameters pass:

-The pandas-subplots extension acts mostly as an interface for kinds of parameters.

 The pandas-subplots extension acts only as a bridge between pandas' "create_subplots" and pandas' plotting accessors.
 All parameters are finally injected to these pandas framework.

 1. Parameters accepted in "group.subplots" are injected to "create_subplots", such as: